marijnh/Eloquent-JavaScript/14_dom.md

 angles) greater than 2π or less than 0 are valid—the rotation repeats so that _a_+2π refers to the same ((angle)) as _a_.

-{{index "PI constant", radian}}
+{{index "PI constant"}}

-This unit for measuring angles is called radian—a full circle is 2π radians, similar to how it is 360 degrees when measuring in degrees.
+This unit for measuring angles is called ((radian))s—a full circle is 2π radians, similar to how it is 360 degrees when measuring in degrees.
 The constant π is available as `Math.PI` in JavaScript.

 {{figure {url: "img/cos_sin.svg", alt: "Using cosine and sine to compute coordinates",width: "6cm"}}}

 {{index "counter variable", "Math.sin function", "top (CSS)", "Math.cos function", "left (CSS)", ellipse}}

-The cat animation code keeps a counter, `angle`, for the current angle of the animation and increments it in proportion to the elapsed time every time the `animate` function is called.
+The cat animation code keeps a counter, `angle`, for the current angle of the animation and increments it every time the `animate` function is called.
 It can then use this angle to compute the current position of the image element.
-The `top` style is computed with `Math.sin` and multiplied by 20, which is the vertical radius of our circle.
-The `left` style is based on `Math.cos` and multiplied by 200 so that the circle is much wider than it is high, resulting in an elliptic motion.
+The `top` style is computed with `Math.sin` and multiplied by 20, which is the vertical radius of our ellipse.
+The `left` style is based on `Math.cos` and multiplied by 200 so that the ellipse is much wider than it is high.

 {{index "unit (CSS)"}}